danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

     type Key k = (Eq k, Hashable k)

-But I couldn't make it work.
+That would have simplified the signature of `lookup`, but I couldn't make it work.